 One of the more bizarre mammals, and there are a few, is the anteater.
 They can range in size from a squirrel, to up to 7′ long!
-There are 4 species of anteater: giant anteater, silky anteater, northern tamandua and southern tamandua.
-Read more below and be sure to comment!
+There are 4 species of anteater: the giant anteater, silky, northern tamandua and southern tamandua.
+The giant anteater is listed as Vulnerable but the other 3 are listed as Least Concern by the IUCN.

 First the stats…